nmakel/solaredge_setapp/README.md

 solaredge_setapp is a python library that parses inverter and power optimizer data from a compatible SolarEdge PV inverter.
 Only those models which support SetApp commissioning are supported.

 This project is built on the efforts of others: for Home Assistant users, see drobtravels' <a href="https://github.com/drobtravels/solaredge-local">solaredge_local</a>, and jbuehl's <a href="https://github.com/jbuehl/solaredge">solaredge</a> for all non-SetApp power inverters.
 Developed and tested on a European SE3500H-RW000BNN4 SolarEdge single-phase inverter.
+If you instead want to monitor the SolarEdge sanctioned Modbus API, you could try <a href="https://github.com/nmakel/solaredge_modbus">solaredge_modbus</a>.

 Current WSA target: **1.4.10**